HackYourFuture/example-api-express-typescript/README.md

 Response (if user does not exist in database) - 404 - Body:
 ```
-{"Reason": "That user does not exist"
+{"Reason": "That user does not exist"}
 ```

 ### DELETE `/v1/users/B1w2s30z2L3n0Jrj`